NHL on NBC: Aftermath

-Following the conclusion of the 2021 Stanley Cup Finals, Kenny Albert and Eddie Olczyk moved over to Turner Sports to serve as their lead broadcast team.
-Also moving over from NBC to Turner Sports were studio host Liam McHugh and studio analysts Anson Carter and Keith Jones.
+Following the conclusion of the 2021 Stanley Cup Finals, Kenny Albert and Eddie Olczyk moved over to TNT Sports, Turner Sports at the time, to serve as their lead broadcast team.
+Olczyk's deal also allowed him to stay with NBC for its horse racing coverage.
+Also moving over from NBC to TNT were play-by-play announcer Brendan Burke, studio host Liam McHugh and studio analysts Anson Carter and Keith Jones.

-"Inside the Glass" reporter Pierre McGuire meanwhile, was hired by the Ottawa Senators to serve as the team's senior vice-president of player development on July 12, 2021, but was fired after one season.
+"Inside the Glass" reporter Pierre McGuire, meanwhile, was hired by the Ottawa Senators to serve as the team's senior vice-president of player development on July 12, 2021, but was fired after one season.
 Secondary play-by-play announcer John Forslund moved on to become the television play-by-play broadcaster on Root Sports Northwest for the Seattle Kraken ahead of their inaugural NHL season in fall 2021.
 Forslund later joined TNT in a fill-in role.
-Other notable former NBC personalities that had subsequently joined TNT include studio personalities Kathryn Tappen and Patrick Sharp and former "Inside the Glass" analyst Darren Pang.
+Other notable former NBC personalities that had subsequently joined TNT include play-by-play announcer Alex Faust, studio personalities Kathryn Tappen and Patrick Sharp and former "Inside the Glass" analyst Darren Pang.

 "Inside the Glass" reporter and studio analyst Brian Boucher joined ESPN/ABC for its NHL coverage as its co-lead color commentator.
 Joining Boucher were analysts A. J. Mleczko, Ryan Callahan, and Dominic Moore.
 Also joining ESPN/ABC was former analyst Ray Ferraro, who joined in the same role as Boucher and was later promoted to lead color commentator after Boucher left ESPN (see below).
 Boucher and Moore both left ESPN after the 2022-23 season, with the former joining TNT to replace Keith Jones, who became President of hockey operations for the Philadelphia Flyers.
+Callahan later left ESPN/ABC following the 2024–25 season to spend more time with family.

-The "Inside the Glass" position was adapted by NBC for their NBA coverage when they resumed airing games in 2025.
-The Monday-night games on Peacock feature an "On the Bench" commentary setup in which the two analysts are positioned behind each team's bench with access to their respective assistant coach.
+The "Inside the Glass" position was adapted by NBC for its NBA coverage when it resumed airing games there in 2025.
+The Monday-night games on Peacock feature an "On the Bench" commentary setup in which the two analysts are positioned behind each team's bench with access to their respective assistant coaches.
 On November 17, NBC relaunched NBCSN as a primary outlet to broadcast most Peacock-exclusive events including the NBA.

+Several of NBC's former NHL broadcasters have continued to cover hockey during the Winter Olympics, which have aired on the network since 2002.
+Commentators and studio hosts who returned for the 2022 and 2026 competitions include Albert, Burke, Olczyk, Boucher, Mleczko, Carter, and Tappen.
+The NHL on NBC theme music was also brought back as intermission report-based "bumper music" for the 2026 Olympic tournament, coinciding with NHL players returning to the Games for the first time since 2014.